vishalvarshney93/bse-backfill/FILINGFORGE_POC.md

   beginning/middle/end coverage after the first run succeeds

 For the cheapest storage-only smoke test, set AI analysis to `false`.

+The workflow deliberately completes all slow FilingForge downloads and NVIDIA analysis between two Azure logins.
+The first login immediately validates OIDC, both Blob containers, the Table endpoint, the NVIDIA key, and the selected model before any filings are downloaded.
+The second login obtains a fresh OIDC token immediately before the short upload-only phase.
+This prevents `AADSTS700024` when a five-minute GitHub federated assertion expires during a long download and fails fast when any configuration is wrong.

 Expected Blob paths: